AI and Machine Learning use cases in Finance and Banking

 Robo-advisors have brought a data-driven and partially automated approach to wealth management systems.

-AI-powered tools can help traders streamline the account opening process, and advise them on scaling their portfolio.
-This could include developing a financial plan, advising on planned home purchases, retirement, protection needs, estate planning, etc.
+AI-powered tools can provide personalized financial advice and help traders streamline the account opening process, and advise them on scaling their portfolio.
+This could include developing a financial plan, advising on planned home purchases, retirement, protection needs real estate planning, etc.

 The main advantage of robo-advisors is that they are low-cost alternatives to traditional advisors.
 In the long term, robo-advisor technologies could make financial counselling available to an increasing number of people, resulting in more informed personal finance decisions.

-While current robo-advisor total assets under management (AUM) only represent $10 billion of the wealth management industry’s $4 trillion (less than 1% of all managed account assets), a Business Insider article estimates that this figure will rise to 10% by 2020.
-This equates to around $8 trillion AUM.
+While current robo-advisor total assets under management (AUM) only represent $10 billion of the wealth management industry’s $4 trillion (less than 1% of all managed account assets), Statista estimates that this figure will rise to around $4.66 trillion AUM by 2027.

 AI-powered robo-advisors